‘Tis the Season for Giving

 - If you fail to maintain your insurance, the violation will be on there permanently

-The amount of points you receive is determined by the severity of the violation.
+Determining the amount of points you receive on your record is based on by the severity of the violation.
 You can check out the DOR for more information about tickets and points in Missouri.

-In Missouri, points will gradually start being removed overtime.
+In Missouri, the removal of points will gradually start happening overtime.
 For every year you go without receiving a moving violation, points will be taken off your record until they are fully removed.

 There’s no “quick fix” solution that guarantees points will be removed from your license in a certain time frame.
 But, there are a few practical steps you can take to speed up the process, and help prevent more points from being added over time.